SeanNesdoly/amine-kamen.lab.mcgill.ca/content/resources/cell-platforms.md

 # **Cell-based Expression Platforms**

-Our strategic focus regarding expression platforms is mainly centered around eukaryotic cell-based systems, namely HEK293, VERO cells, and insect-derived cell lines used in the baculoviral expression system.
+Our strategic focus regarding expression platforms is mainly centered around eukaryotic cell-based systems, namely HEK293, VERO, and insect-derived cell lines with the option of using the baculoviral expression system.
 The relevance of these platforms resides in their widespread use within the industrial sector.